Sequential model confidence sets: Multiple testing and proof of Theorem

+We give some preliminaries on multiple testing corrections with e-processes before stating a proof for Theorem \ref{thm_SMCS_by_e-processes}.

-Following \citet{Vovk_Wang_2021}, we call $f$ a \emph{symmetric e-merging function} if it is invariant with respect to permutations of its arguments and if $f(E_i, i \in I)$ is an e-value for any family of e-values $\{E_i \mid i \in I\}$.
+Following \citet{Vovk_Wang_2021}, we call $f$ a \emph{symmetric e-merging function} if it is invariant with respect to permutations of its arguments and if $f(E_i, i \in I)$ is an e-value for any family of e-values $\{E_i \mid i \in I\}$ and any finite index set $I$.
 The most important e-merging function is the arithmetic mean as it essentially dominates any symmetric e-merging function \citep[Proposition 3.1.]{Vovk_Wang_2021}.
-Let $f$ be any symmetric e-merging function.
-Then, by the closure principle \citep[Appendix A.3.]{Vovk_Wang_2021}, for any $t \in \N$,
+The function $f$ is defined on $\bigcup_{i=1}^\infty \R^i$.
+In other words, it can be seen as a collection of functions on $\R^i$ for each $i \in \mathbb{N}$.